 At English universities – back then, at least – a student’s choice of degree was not necessarily motivated by a desire for a career in a particular sector.
 Things were less cut and dried.
-It was about being interested in a specific subject.
-It was about training for the mind.
-It was about getting a good grounding through education.
-Whether this led to an academic career or employment in the financial industry – as in my case – or in another industry was not predetermined by the choice of degree.
+It was about being interested in pursuing a specific subject in depth.
+It was about so-called “training for the mind”.
+The career thereafter was not predetermined by the choice of degree.

 In your opinion, what are the most effective means of mastering the balancing act of ensuring security and stability in the financial sector and remaining attractive as a location for international financial institutions?

 Firstly, security and stability are by no means incompatible with competitiveness.
-They can even be a competitive advantage.
+They can even be a competitive advantage, particularly for secure and stable Switzerland!
 It is difficult to say where the limits of this balancing act lie.
 It is clear that credible international standards provide a good point of reference today.
-As far as calibrating prudential requirements is concerned, as a small economy with a large financial centre Switzerland has tended to opt for a strategy of stability.
-Regarding the question of how business should be conducted, Switzerland is comparatively liberal and very principle-based.
+As far as calibrating financial safety requirements is concerned, as a small economy with a large financial industry Switzerland has decided to err on the side of stability, and rightly so.
+Regarding the question of how in detail business should be conducted, Switzerland is comparatively liberal and very principle-based.
 Here we try to keep complexity as low as possible.
 But ultimately it is always a combination of factors that make a financial centre competitive.
 This goes beyond purely regulatory issues.
-And Switzerland has some trump cards to play here.
+And Switzerland has plenty of trump cards to play here.

 For the last ten years we have seen continuous economic growth, yet recently an increasing number of financial analysts have predicted a downturn in the economy.
 How fit is the Swiss financial sector to overcome these challenges and where do you still see potential for improvement?

 Fundamentally, the financial sector in Switzerland is healthy and well capitalised.
 But there are big challenges.
-Virtually all financial intermediaries – and this applies across the whole world – are affected by the prevailing low interest rate environment.
-For some providers in Switzerland the altered tax framework is also having an impact.
-But such challenges also make the market participants fitter.
-In my opinion, the deciding factor is how the players cope with the low interest rate environment.
+Virtually all financial intermediaries – and this applies across much of the world – are negatively affected by the prevailing low or negative interest rate environment.
+But such challenges also make market participants fitter.
 The scarcity of investment opportunities and tendency towards overheating if interest rates remain low is one issue.
-The consequences of an exit from the low interest rate environment are another.
+The potentially turbulent consequences of an exit from the low interest rate environment are another.

 Banks in the Swiss financial sector, and primarily our systemic banks, have been in the focus of foreign authorities for some time, most recently UBS in France.
 How does Finma engage in this dialogue with the management of the accused banks?

 Here we are dealing with legacy issues from a time when cross-border wealth management operated under very different circumstances in Switzerland.
-But a lot has changed here – just think of the AEOI.
-However, we monitor how institutions are dealing with that kind of legacy issues.
+But a lot has changed– just think of the automatic information exchange between tax authorities.
+However, we do of course monitor closely how institutions are dealing with these kind of legacy issues.

 Will Mark Branson ever return to a financial institution as a board member or CEO?

-There are no plans.
-I am focusing on my current role.
-I want to do a good job here.
+There are no plans to do so.
+I am completely focused on my current role.

 Larry Fink recently predicted that within five years everyone would calculate the value of a business through its impact on society, politics and the environment.
 Do you agree?
 And do you think a shift away from traditional, financial valuation methods would be at all possible?